 We sat down with Rachel to ask her about how she came to write this book.
-In the interview below, she shares more about her process and her strong belief that illustration can be a powerful tool for making learning exciting.
+In the interview below, she shares more about her process and the importance of telling these women’s stories.

 KiwiCo: Have you always been interested in science?
 Did you have a teacher or mentor who helped nurture your interest in science when you were little?
 What else inspired your love of science?

 Rachel: Science has always been an exciting topic for me.
 Human anatomy was one of my favorite classes in high school.
 That passion for learning about biology and the mechanics of how the world works stayed with me when I decided to go to art school.